m0loch/endless-runner-js/README.md

 @inlet/react-pixi

 ## Work that still needs to be done
-1. implement actual states for the character
+1. polish
-2. refine random generation of upcoming terrain
+    + refine random generation of upcoming terrain
+    + the game should start with the character being idle until the user "jumps"
+    + game over animation
+    + game over screen that should let the player restart
-3. controls and balancing
+2. controls and balancing
+    + tap for start/jump on mobile
+    + game over for falling out of bounds
+    + the check for land is too forgiving
     + is the jump high enough?
     + is the speed correct?
-    + double jump? tap vs hold for higher jump?
-    + does the tiles need to be bigger?
+    + do the tiles need to be bigger?
 3. score
     + coins?
     + distance count
 4. think of extra mechanics
+    + double jump? tap vs hold for higher jump?

 ## Issues
 The assets are saved inside the */assets* folder, but React.js needs them to be in the public folder.